Incentivized Network Dynamics in Digital Job Recruitment: Methods

 \section{Methods}

-We introduce the Independent Halting Cascade (IHC) model.
-This novel diffusion agent-based model builds on the established Independent Cascade (IC) model \cite{kempe2003maximizing,waniek2020computational}, where network agents traditionally focus solely on propagating information.
-In contrast, our IHC model grants agents the dual ability to continue the propagation or otherwise halt the diffusion process (e.g., by applying for a job posting) and, with a certain probability, successfully terminate it (e.g., by securing the job position).
-Further, an economic incentive mechanism encourages individuals to propagate job postings until a successful hire is made.
+Our main contribution is the Independent Halting Cascade (IHC) model, a diffusion–halting agent-based model that extends the well-established Independent Cascade (IC) framework \cite{kempe2003maximizing,waniek2020computational}.
+In the IC model, agents exclusively propagate information across the network.
+By contrast, the IHC model equips agents with a dual role: they may continue propagating information or halt the diffusion process by applying for a vacancy, and with some probability, successfully complete the task.
+This framework captures the dynamics of digital recruitment through social recommendation chains with incentives, providing the foundation for all subsequent extensions.

+This Section develops in five stages.
+First, we present the IHC model in detail (Section \ref{sec:ihcm}).
+Second, we formalize incentive mechanisms that link the natural tendency to share information with the increased propensity to do so under economic rewards (Section \ref{sec:incentives}).
+Third, we introduce heterogeneous populations by assigning agents distinct skill sets and mapping them to job vacancies within the IHC model (Section \ref{sec:skills_vacancies}).
+Fourth, we explore several network topologies of varying levels of realism, including homogeneous, scale-free, and homophilic networks (Sections \ref{sec:network_topologies}).
+Finally, we define a direct-recommendation system to benchmark against the IHC.
+This system arises as a special case of the IHC model, and emulates recruitment strategies such as those used by LinkedIn (Section \ref{sec:direct_recs}).
+For reference, see Table \ref{tab:notation} for general terminology and notation.